laravel/framework/readme.md

 - Allow for `Class@method` syntax to be used with `Validator::extend`.
 - Added `@overwrite` Blade directive for forcing a full section overwrite.
 - Added `visible` property to Eloquent that is white-list version of `hidden`.
+- Using `pluck` on Eloquent queries will now call accessors.

 ## Beta 4